qsimeon/worm-graph/README.md

 `python -i main.py`
    <br> For each of several multi-worm calcium imaging datasets, this pipeline will:
-      1. Load the preprocessed calcium data for all worms in the dataset.
+      <li> 1.
+Load the preprocessed calcium data for all worms in the dataset.
-      2. Train a neural network model to predict future calcium activity from previous activity.
+      <li> 2.
+Train a neural network model to predict future calcium activity from previous activity.
-      3. Plot the train and validation loss curves for the model and its predictions on test data.
+      <li> 3.
+Plot the train and validation loss curves for the model and its predictions on test data.

  ## Naming conventions